 In 2010, Philadelphia art collector and artist Linda Lee Alter designated PAFA as the recipient of her 500-work Art by Women Collection.
 Alter had been assembling the collection since the 1980s after realizing that work by women artists was severely underrepresented in most art museums, and had intended from the start that the collection would one day go to a museum.

 PAFA’s Linda Lee Alter Collection of Art by Women spans the 1910s to the first decade of the 21st century.
 All media are represented, including ceramics, photography, painting, sculpture, assemblage, as well as works on paper.
-More than 150 artists are represented—from the well-known to the underappreciated—including works by artists not previously in PAFA’s collection such as Louise Bourgeois, Kiki Smith, Joan Brown, Viola Frey, Ana Mendieta, Christina Ramberg, and Beatrice Wood (among others), as well as complementary works by artists already in PAFA’s collection such as Alice Neel, Louise Nevelson, Gertrude Abercrombie, Edna Andrade, Sue Coe, Janet Fish, Sarah McEneaney, Gladys Nilsson, Elizabeth Osborne, Betye Saar, and Nancy Spero.
+More than 150 artists are represented—from the well-known to the underappreciated——including works by artists not previously in PAFA’s collection such as Louise Bourgeois, Kiki Smith, Joan Brown, Alison Saar, Viola Frey, Barbara Takenaga, Ana Mendieta, Christina Ramberg, Kara Walker, Beatrice Wood, and Faith Ringgold, (among others), as well as complementary works by artists already in PAFA’s collection such as Alice Neel, Louise Nevelson, Elizabeth Catlett, Gertrude Abercrombie, Hung Lui, Edna Andrade, Sue Coe, Janet Fish, Sarah McEneaney, Gladys Nilsson, Elizabeth Osborne, Betye Saar, and Nancy Spero.

 My hope was to find a museum emphasizing inclusion and diversity, one working toward greater representation of art by women and artists of color in its permanent collection, exhibitions and outreach programs; where the art by women would be fully accessible to students, teachers, scholars, and the general public; and where my collection would be enthusiastically welcomed because it embodied the institution’s vision.—Linda Lee Alter (2010)